verznet/OPTIMA/README.txt

 Output files:

-- .ok				best alignments found (significant and unique) (to be further analyzed with the q-value FDR estimation;
+- .ok				best alignments found (significant and unique) (to be further analyzed with the q-value FDR estimation);
-  					as a reference guide for the human genome, a p-value of p~=1.0E-8 should correspond to a q-value of q~=0.01 for optical maps with >=15 fragments);

 - .notOk			non-significant and/or non-unique best alignments found;